The DofE online services Privacy Statement

 · Website: Name, address and contact details to enable us to fulfil the order(s) for goods and services requested.

-· eDofE: In order to use the online management system offered by the DofE called eDofE you will need to provide personal information including, but not limited to, personal details, contact details, lifestyle and statistical information and, for young people, detailed information about your DofE programme and activities.
-This convenient service saves you time and allows for easier use of our services.
+· eDofE: In order to use the online management system offered by the DofE called eDofE you will need to provide personal information including, but not limited to, personal details, contact details (including a valid email address) and, for young people, detailed information about your DofE programme and activities.
+Providing this information saves you time and allows for easier use of our services.
 If you are using eDofE, you will have an account created for you with a default username and password by an authorised person within the DofE structure.
 On your first sign in you will create a personal profile by choosing a password (with a password security question, in case you forget it) and providing your personal details.
 The system saves your information.
 The next time you access eDofE all you need to do is enter your username and password and the system looks up the information it needs to assist you.
 We keep records of your activity on eDofE to help us understand how you use the system so that we can make it a more effective tool for you.
 You can update your unique username and password at any time on your eDofE profile.
+Information on ethnicity, disability and personal circumstances are collected and used anonymously for statistical purposes by the DofE in order to make sure we are making the DofE programme accessible to all, and used locally to help meet your personal needs.

 · Promotional offers from partners: From time to time, we may also have promotional opportunities, specially negotiated offers, free prize draws and privilege discounts from our partners to tell you about.
 Your personal information will not be passed onto these partners.
-If you would rather not hear about these from us, you can tick the box on the communication preference screen in your eDofE profile to opt out of these.
-If you do not want to receive emails from us then you can also use the ‘unsubscribe’ function at the bottom of emails sent by us.
+If you would rather not hear about these promotional opportunities from our partners, you can tick the box on the communication preference screen in your eDofE profile to opt out of these.
+If you do not want to receive promotional emails from us then you can also use the ‘unsubscribe’ function at the bottom of emails sent by us.

 · Online surveys: If you want to participate in any of our online surveys you may be asked to provide personal information.
 The nature of the information may vary depending upon the type of survey that is being conducted, but it is likely to include contact information and demographic information.
 We will use this information to determine which products and services are likely to be of interest to you and to improve our service to you.